Refrigerator Bread and Butter Pickles (Quick No-Cook Method)

 I have had questions about using the leftover brine.
 This is what I do.
 I pour the leftover brine into a clean container or another canning jar and store it in the refrigerator for up to three months.

-- You will not have a lot of brine leftover; I had ¾ cups left, so I bought an English cucumber, which was just enough to make a jar of pickles.
+• You won’t have a lot of brine leftover; I had 3/4 cup left, so I bought an English cucumber, which was just enough to make a jar of pickles.

-- The pickles tasted delicious; however, the reheated brine was cloudy, and the flavor was a bit diminished over using a fresh brine.
-I don't think most people would notice.
+• The pickles tasted delicious; however, the reheated brine was cloudy, and the flavor was slightly diminished compared to using a fresh brine.
+I don’t think most people would notice.

-- Leftover brine is best when it is just reheated once.
+• Leftover brine is best when reheated just once.

 Pickle FAQ’s